leondz/hatespeechdata/README.md

 * Level of annotation: Posts
 * Platform: Twitter
 * Medium: Text and Images/Memes
-* Reference: Gomez, R., Gibert, J., Gomez, L. and Karatzas, D., 2019.
-Exploring Hate Speech Detection in Multimodal Publications.
-ArXiv,.
+* Reference: Gomez, R., Gibert, J., Gomez, L. and Karatzas, D., 2020.
+In Proceedings of the IEEE/CVF winter conference on applications of computer vision (pp. 1470-1478).

 #### Predicting the Type and Target of Offensive Posts in Social Media
 * Link to publication: [https://arxiv.org/pdf/1902.09666.pdf](https://arxiv.org/pdf/1902.09666.pdf)